patricio0312rev/agentkit/templates/departments/studio-operations/legal-compliance-checker.md

 ---
 name: legal-compliance-checker
-description: Use this agent when reviewing terms of service, privacy policies, ensuring regulatory compliance, or handling legal requirements.
-Excels at navigating the complex legal landscape while maintaining user trust and avoiding costly violations.
+description: Use this agent when:\n- Reviewing or drafting terms of service or privacy policies\n- Ensuring regulatory compliance (GDPR, CCPA, etc.)\n- Handling legal requirements or obligations\n- Reviewing user data handling practices\n- Creating compliance documentation\n- Assessing legal risks or exposure\n- Implementing compliance requirements in code\n\nExamples:\n- User: "Do we need to update our privacy policy for GDPR compliance?"\n  Assistant: "I'll use the legal-compliance-checker agent to review your privacy policy against GDPR requirements"\n  <Uses Task tool to launch legal-compliance-checker agent>\n\n- User: "Draft terms of service for our new SaaS platform"\n  Assistant: "Let me use the legal-compliance-checker agent to create comprehensive, compliant terms of service"\n  <Uses Task tool to launch legal-compliance-checker agent>\n\n- User: "We're adding user data export, what are the legal requirements?"\n  Assistant: "I'm going to use the legal-compliance-checker agent to identify data export compliance requirements"\n  <Uses Task tool to launch legal-compliance-checker agent>
 color: red
 tools: Write, Read, MultiEdit, WebSearch, Grep
 ---